2007 Philadelphia Eagles season: Week 17: vs. Buffalo Bills

 In their final game of the season, the Eagles posted a 17–9 victory over the Buffalo Bills in a contest of 7–8 teams trying to finish the year at .500.
 On Philadelphia's second possession, Donovan McNabb used a series of short passes to move the Eagles to a 1st-and-goal situation.
 On 3rd-and-goal, McNabb hit rookie tight end Brent Celek for a touchdown.
-McNabb took the Eagles inside the Buffalo red zone again on the next drive, but he was intercepted and Buffalo's offense countered with a long drive ending in a Ryan Lindell field goal in the second quarter.
+McNabb took the Eagles inside the Buffalo red zone again on the next drive, but he was intercepted and Buffalo's offense countered with a long drive ending in a Rian Lindell field goal in the second quarter.
 Behind McNabb's arm, the Eagles conducted a two-minute drill and came away with a 38-yard David Akers field goal to make the halftime score 10–3.
 After Buffalo kicked another field goal in the third quarter, McNabb took the Eagles into Bills territory and completed a pass to Reggie Brown, who fumbled before he got to the end zone.
 Kevin Curtis was there to recover the fumble for a touchdown – for the second week in a row.
 Philadelphia went on top 17–6, but a 56-yard run by Marshawn Lynch helped the Bills to another field goal, putting them within eight with more than a quarter to play.
 A botched shotgun by center Jamaal Jackson was recovered by the Bills at the Eagle 28-yard line, but on 3rd and 1 and 4th and 1, the Eagles' defense stuffed Marshawn Lynch, ending the Bills' scoring threat.
 That would turn out to be Buffalo's last opportunity, as the Eagles offense and defense ground out the clock over the final quarter.
 McNabb threw for 345 yards and a touchdown.
 Brian Westbrook had 99-all purpose yards and Reggie Brown had 83 receiving yards.
 The win at home allowed the Eagles to finish at 8–8, and finish in last place in the competitive NFC East for the 2007 NFL season.